-As of December 31, 2016, the City had 93 permanent employees involved in the operation and maintenance of the Sewer System.
-The Sewer Bureau, which includes all functions of the Sewer System as well as the Water Supply Bureau is under the supervision of the Director of Public Service except the Finance Department's Akron Utilities Business Office (See Water System - Employees).
+As of December 31, 2017, the Water Reclamation Services Bureau had 94 permanent employees involved in the operation and maintenance of the Water Reclamation Facility and the Sewer Maintenance Divisions.
+The Water Reclamation Services Bureau, as well as the Water Supply Bureau, are under the supervision of the Director of Public Service, the City of Akron Utilities Business Office (UBO) is under the supervision of the Finance Department (See Water System - Employees).